 The Fight Is Not Over: The ACLU is Preparing a Lawsuit

 A lawsuit is being filed to stop President Trump’s proposed rule change from going into effect.
 As reported by The Hill, the American Civil Liberties Union (ACLU) said that it will “sue swiftly” to prevent the Trump Administration from stripping asylum protections.
 Our law firm will keep a close watch on any new developments in this case.

 At Goldstein Immigration Lawyers, we are strong, committed advocates for immigrants and their family members.
-Our California immigration lawyer has deep experience handling the full range of asylum cases.
-To arrange a completely confidential initial consultation, please call us at our Los Angeles law office today at (213) 262-2000.
+Our immigration lawyer has deep experience handling the full range of asylum cases.
+To arrange a completely confidential initial consultation, please contact us today.